23rd Infantry Division "Ferrara": World War I

-The brigade fought on the Italian front in World War I. On 30 September 1926 the brigade command and the 48th Infantry Regiment were disbanded, while the 47th Infantry Regiment "Ferrara" in was transferred to the XXIII Infantry Brigade.
+The brigade fought on the Italian front in World War I. On 30 September 1926 the brigade command and the 48th Infantry Regiment were disbanded, while the 47th Infantry Regiment "Ferrara" was transferred to the XXIII Infantry Brigade.
 The XXIII Infantry Brigade also included the 9th Infantry Regiment "Regina", which was based on the island of Rhodes, and the 10th Infantry Regiment "Regina" located in Bari.
 The brigade was the infantry component of the 23rd Territorial Division of Bari, which also included the 14th Artillery Regiment.
 Since 1924 the 9th Infantry Regiment "Regina" was based in Rhodes in the Italian Islands of the Aegean.
 The regiment's commander was also the commander of the Royal Army Troops Command Italian Islands of the Aegean (Comando Truppe Regio Esercito delle Isole Italiane dell'Egeo).

 In 1934 the 9th Infantry Regiment "Regina" left the division and was assigned to the newly formed Aegean Military Command, which was responsible for the defense of the Italian Islands of the Aegean.
 On 1 October 1934 the division raised the 39th Infantry Regiment "Bologna" in Salerno as replacement.
 The same year the division changed its name to 23rd Infantry Division "Murge".

 On 7 April 1937 the 10th Infantry Regiment "Regina" left the division and moved to Rhodes.
 As replacement the division raised the 48th Infantry Regiment "Ferrara" on 1 July 1937.